 Rise to the unique challenges of the modern public sector

-Resilience, integrity and effectiveness: these leadership qualities have been put under a microscope in today’s COVID-affected public sector, one which is characterised by volatile and uncertain conditions.
+Resilience, integrity and effectiveness: these leadership qualities have been put under a microscope in today’s COVID-19 affected public sector, one which is characterised by volatile and uncertain conditions.
 Performance expectations are high, and not always easy to define or discern, and accountability and public scrutiny is increasing.

 But the role of public sector Deputy leaders has always been complex and challenging.
-Deputies are responsible for significant budget, policy, service and people leadership, but also share accountability for their organisation’s success and have stewardship obligations that extend to the broader sector.
+Deputies are responsible for significant budget, policy, service and people leadership, but also share accountability for their organisation’s success and have stewardship obligations that extend to the broader sector and service system.